🚗🚙🌟 The United States of America as a significant import market

 To reduce the trade deficit, various strategies could be pursued:

-1. Promoting exports
+1. Promotion of exports

 2. Reducing import dependency